seedlit/netcdf_to_parquet/README.md

-# Jua Data Engineer Assignment
+# Data Transformation pipeline: NetCDF to Parquet

 ### Task
-Create a pipeline for transforming 2022 total precipitation NetCDF files into Parquet format. <br/>
+This pipeline transforms total precipitation NetCDF files into Parquet format. <br/>
 The source data is publicly available and is hosted at `gs://gcp-public-data-arco-era5/raw/date-variable-single_level`.

-### Requirements
+The transformed data supports:
- - The transformed data should support regular queries with filtering with timestamp.
+ - regular queries with filtering with timestamp.
- - The transformed data should support filtering by H3 geospatial index
+ - filtering by H3 geospatial index

-<br/><br/>
-# Solution
-The solution has been implemented in python.
+## How to run
+### TODO: update instructions
+Build the Docker image
+`docker build -t data_transformation .`

+Run the Docker container
+`docker run -v $(pwd)/output:/app/output data_transformation 01-01-2022 02-01-2022 out_dir`

 ### Features
  - Poetry for dependency management - Poetry makes life easier for managing dependencies and creating environments.
 To setup a virtual environment, simply run `poetry install` from the root directory.
 It will create a virtual environment for you.
 To spawn a shell, run `poetry shell`.
 Note that you need to have Poetry pre-installed in your system.
 To install Poetry, follow the steps listed [here](https://python-poetry.org/docs/#installation).